Point domains to load balancers

 Take note of the load balancer’s IP address.
 You will need it in a later step.

 - Click the gear icon next to an existing domain and select Add DNS Record.

 - In the Add Record dialog box, select A/AAAA Record as the Record Type, and enter the load balancer’s IP address as the Target.

 - Click Add Record.

-The load balancer will now distribute the traffic evenly to the nodes that are attached to the load balancer.
+The load balancer now distributes the traffic evenly to the nodes that are attached to it.

 Continue the conversation in the Rackspace Community.